Commensurating actions for groups of piecewise continuous transformations: Introduction

-In a next step, we provide conjugacy results for actions $G\to\PC_S(X)$, under the assumption that $G$ transfixes $X$ for the partial action $\alpha_S$.
-Then we can exploit result about commensurating actions, to obtain cases when it is automatically transfixing.

-Namely, a group $G$ has Property FW if every commensurating action of $G$ is transfixing.
-More generally, given a subgroup $H$ of $G$, the pair $(G,H)$ has relative Property FW if every commensurating action of $G$ is transfixing in restriction to $H$.
-This is notably the case \begin{itemize} \item when $H$ has Property FW; \item when $(G,H)$ has relative Property FH (in the sense that any isometric action of $G$ on a Hilbert space has an $H$-fixed point; \item when $H$ is cyclic and distorted (see Corollary \ref{exfw}); \item when $H=\langle c\rangle$ is cyclic and unboundedly divisible (in the sense that for every $m$ there exists $n\ge m$ and $\gamma\in G$ such that $\gamma^n=c$), see Corollary \ref{exfw}; \item when $H$ is cyclic and normal in $G$ with $G$ finitely generated, and $H$ not a direct factor in any finite index subgroup in which $H$ is a direct summand \cite[Proposition 6A8]{CorFW}; \item when $G$ is finitely generated, polycyclic and $H$ is the largest normal subgroup such that $G/H$ is virtually abelian and has no nontrivial finite normal subgroup (this is essentially due to Houghton \cite{Ho}, see \cite[Proposition 6C5]{CorFW}). \end{itemize}
+\begin{defn} A group $G$ has Property FW if every commensurating action of $G$ is transfixing.
+More generally, given a subgroup $H$ of $G$, the pair $(G,H)$ has relative Property FW if every commensurating action of $G$ is transfixing in restriction to $H$. \end{defn}

+This is notably the case (see \cite{CorFW} for details and further examples) \begin{itemize} \item when $H$ has Property FW; \item when $(G,H)$ has relative Property FH (in the sense that any isometric action of $G$ on a Hilbert space has an $H$-fixed point) --- for $G$ countable this is also known as relative Property~T; \item when $H$ is cyclic and distorted in $G$; \item when $H=\langle c\rangle$ is cyclic and unboundedly divisible in $G$ (in the sense that for every $m$ there exists $n\ge m$ and $\gamma\in G$ such that $\gamma^n=c$); \end{itemize}

+See Corollary \ref{exfw} for the last two items.
 Property FW is established for various lattices in semisimple groups in \cite{Cor2}, including cases without Property T.

-The main conjugacy theorem is Theorem \ref{main}.
-Here we state it not providing all definitions, and focus on its corollaries obtained by applying it to various pseudogroups.

-\begin{thm} Let $X$ be a Hausdorff $S$-modeled space.
-Let $G$ be a group with a topological $S$-preserving partial action on $X$.
-Suppose that $G$ transfixes $X$ for the partial action $\alpha_S$ of \S\ref{alphas}.
-Then there exists a Hausdorff $S$-modeled space $X'$ endowed with an $S$-preserving continuous $G$-action, and a cofinite $S$-preserving $G$-biequivariant isomorphism from $X$ to $X'$. \end{thm}

-By curve we mean a topological space homeomorphic to a finite disjoint union of copies of $\R$ and the circle.
-We start with the application to the $\mathcal{C}^k$-pseudogroup.